-- providing and analyzing competitive market compensation data; - analyzing the effectiveness of executive compensation programs and making recommendations, as appropriate; - assisting in the design and negotiation of employment agreements, if applicable; - analyzing the appropriateness of the comparator high performance peer group (discussed below); and - evaluating how well our compensation programs adhere to the philosophies and principles stated below under "-Executive Compensation Program Objectives and Principles."
+- providing and analyzing competitive market compensation data; - analyzing the effectiveness of executive compensation programs and making recommendations, as appropriate; - analyzing the appropriateness of the comparator high performance peer group (discussed below); and - evaluating how well our compensation programs adhere to the philosophies and principles stated below under " - Executive Compensation Program Objectives and Principles."

 The O&C Committee is also responsible for reviewing the management succession plan and for recommending changes in director compensation to the Board.
-On matters pertaining to director compensation, the O&C Committee also receives data, advice and counsel from LB&Co.
+On matters pertaining to director compensation, the O&C Committee also receives data, advice and counsel from its compensation consultant.
 The O&C Committee periodically reviews the organizational design, management development plans and managerial capabilities of the Company.
 The O&C Committee also prepares and issues the Organization and Compensation Committee Report included in this proxy statement.